microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 ### Future Locations in Consideration

 We don't know if these types will exist or be applicable yet, but if you write a support library or module that matches the following, please make sure they live in the correct place.

 Code/Test                                   | Location
 ---------                                   | --------
 Host-Based Library Implementations                 | Host-Based Implementations of common libraries (eg. MemoryAllocationLibHost) should live in the same package that declares the library interface in its .DEC file in the `*Pkg/HostLibrary` directory.
 Should have 'Host' in the name.
 Host-Based Mocks and Stubs  | Mock and Stub libraries should live in the `UefiTestFrameworkPkg/StubLibrary` with either 'Mock' or 'Stub' in the library name.

-### If still in doubt...
+### If still in doubt

 Hop on GitHub and ask @corthon, @mdkinney, or @spbrogan. ;)